daireto/odata-v4-query/README.md

     - Collection operators: `has`
     - String functions: `startswith`, `endswith`, `contains`

-- Utility functions to apply query options to SQLAlchemy and Beanie.
+- Utility functions to apply options to ORM/ODM queries.
+    - See [utility functions](#utility-functions) for more information.

 ## Requirements